Founded in 1971 by Jerry Williams in Columbia, MD, as a maker of reproduction Lionel

 this demand, Williams created its Crown Edition Line.
 These models were nicely detailed

-produced as limited-editions.
-Some of the models built for the first time in 3-rail 'O' gauge were: The
+Later releases were models built for the first time in 3-rail 'O' gauge including The

-Pennsylvania RR K-4, NYC Niagara, Norfolk & Western J-Class bulletnose, and Southern Pacific Cab Forward.
+Pennsylvania RR K-4, NYC Niagara, Norfolk & Western J-Class 611 bulletnose, Union Pacific Big Boy, a Camelback Loco,

 scale-like three rail locomotives and cars.
+This was the birth of 'Hi-Rail' or scale sized items for 3-rail track.
 At the same

 time, Williams was phasing out, and eventually discontinued its tinplate Standard gauge offerings, selling the